omarkmu/krdict.py/docs/scraper.md

 **Parameters:**

+- `guarantee_keys`: Sets whether keys that are missing from the response should be inserted with default values.
+A value of `True` guarantees that every key that is not required is included, including keys set by the scraper.
+Default values:
+    - The empty string `""` for string values.
+    - Zero `0` for integer values.
+    - An empty list `[]` for list values.
+    - `None` for dictionary values.
+This only applies to the `translation` field.
 - `category`: The meaning category to fetch.
 - `page`: The page at which the search should start `[1, 1000]`.
 - `per_page`: The maximum number of search results to return `[10, 100]`.